patriciagilbon/task-analytics-engineer/README.md

 ```
 pip install -r requirements.txt
 ```
 5. Finally, use dbt debug command to test the connection.

+## 1a.
+Snowflake connection
+The credentials to connect to Snowflake can be found in the following [1Password link](https://share.1password.com/s#tNX2ZLC7aR_IZJG8xtEROprCv-Meen-3JcWdLYikYTU).
+Please add the password in the .dbt/profiles.yml to connect to the database.

-## 2. Project Structure
+## 2. Preliminary Data Exploration

+## 3. Model Architecture and Lineage
-The structure of the project is based on the following [dbt recommendation](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview)
+The architecture of the project is based on the following [dbt recommendation](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview)
 - `staging`: Contains a view from the raw data.
 Making only renaming if necessary or conversion to the correct datatype.
 - `intermediate`: Contains working tables that remove complexity to the marts.
 They are not supposed to be requested.
 Materialized as ephemeral.
-- `mart`: Contain the data to support a business unit.
+- `marts`: Contain the data to support a business unit.
 Materialized as tables.
 - `utilities`: Contains table that can serve other joins and aggregations.

 | tables       | prefix |